CellMigrationLab/Fast4DReg/README.md

        - drift tables
        - a settings file, you can use to run the script on another image with identical parameters.

-   The folder will have an unique identifyer: *fileName + date + experiment number*.
+   The folder will have an unique identifier: *fileName + date + experiment number*.
    If you plan to apply the correction to another channel, make sure not to move these files to another folder.

 ### Apply drift